Abss0x7tbh/bass/README.md

 # public.txt

 You can use your own custom filtered list of public-dns resolvers.
-Just add them to your `public.txt` so that bass defaults to it when there are no additional resolvers to be found or adds to it in case they are found.
+Just add them to your `public.txt` so that bass defaults to it when there are no additional resolvers to be found or adds to it in case they are found. i have just added what i could validate.

 # Contributors